 Consider this to be your ultimate guide through the first 100 days of your startup.
 This guide includes curated opinions from some of the world’s top startup businesses.
 We’ve compiled a checklist of the key activities that you need to take care of in the first 100 days of any business.

 Most people are not familiar with the ground realities of a start-up.
 They are passionate but lack the basic skills of running a business.
 Through this checklist, founders would be able to keep an eye on every aspect of a startup, i.e., pre-launch and post-launch.
 This list will give startup owner’s steps they can take en-route to their success.

 Let’s take a dip in the pool of start-up knowledge that will help you turn your dreams into a reality.

 The Beginning – First 30 Days

 Quitting Your Job at the Start – A Big NO!

 Remember, you had a job first!
 Respect that!
 The benefits of having a part-time business while working full-time are many.
 While you keep your job, you are assuring your well being, with a source of guaranteed income.
 This ploy will reduce the usual risk of letting it all in.
-Another reason why you should not quit your job at the start is that, you will get to know whether you’re committed to your business idea or not.
+Another reason why you should not quit your job at the start is that you will get to know whether you’re committed to your startup idea or not.